OpenBB-finance/OpenBB/website/content/platform/usage/intros/ta.md

 ## How to Use

-Every SDK function also has a secondary `_chart` command.
-The table below is a brief description of each SDK function within the `ta` module; for simplicity, `_chart` has been omitted.
+Every Platform function also has a secondary `_chart` command.
+The table below is a brief description of each Platform function within the `ta` module; for simplicity, `_chart` has been omitted.
 Technical Analysis functions specific to stocks are included as a sub-module, `openbb.stocks.ta`.

 | Path               |  Category  |                                    Description |
 | :----------------- | :--------: | ---------------------------------------------: |